How To Stop Binge Eating – How I Beat It & What I Tell My Clients

 - I tuned into my body and hunger signals more

-- I started meditating more and practising more self-love.
+- I started meditating more and practicing more self-love.

-Now being in practice, as I mentioned above this is something very common that I see regularly in clinic, it’s a vicious cycle, but the cycle can be broken.
-It does take time however, it’s not a quick fix, and there is no magic pill to stop you from binge eating.
+Now being in practice, as I mentioned above this is something very common that I see regularly in the clinic.
+It’s a vicious cycle, but the cycle can be broken.
+It does take time and it’s not a quick fix, there is no magic pill to stop you from binge eating.
 You first have to decided that you want to take control of your life, especially your health, and that you are worthy of it.
 You then have to commit to change, (change is always mentally the hardest part) and be mindful that it will take time to change eating patterns, maybe even months, but with willpower, determination and the want/desire to be healthy and live a balanced life you can get there.

-There are several reasons behind binging: stress, anger, even happiness, constant dieting and deprivation, or physical needs such as to keep your hunger in check, ensuring you’re eating the right maconutrients at each meal.
+There are several reasons behind binging: stress, anger, even happiness, constant dieting, and deprivation, or physical needs such as to keep your hunger in check, ensuring you’re eating the right macronutrients at each meal.
 Often to combat binging we need to build up self-esteem, so we feel worthy of allowing ourselves to have a healthy diet and lifestyle.

 Knowing how physically and mentally challenging this can be, I want to offer all of my beautiful followers some tips that you can incorporate into your life so you can take control of your eating habits.
 If you feel you need more help, maybe some personal guidance or a personalized plan to follow to help get you on track, please don’t hesitate to get in contact with me today.
 I’d love nothing more than to help you find a healthy balanced relationship with food.